 Alone in the North

-Overview: This hike begins at the base of the East Rim of the Kaibab Plateau, about 7 miles (as the crow or California Condor flies) west of the Colorado River.
-When you reach the rim, you can see many miles of surrounding countryside, including an elevated view of the Grand Canyon.
+This hike begins at the base of the East Rim of the Kaibab Plateau, about 7 miles (as the crow or California Condor flies) west of the Colorado River.
+When you reach the rim, you can see many miles of the surrounding countryside, including an elevated view of the Grand Canyon.
 The vast majority of the trail is in the Saddle Mountain Wilderness.
-This trail receives very little use, as evidenced by the thick overgrowth of oak and other trees in the middle one-third of the trail.
+This trail receives very little use, as evidenced by the thick overgrowth of oak and other trees in the middle one-third of the path.
 I gave this hike a route-finding rating of 3.0, which could change for the better if somebody came through with a machete, or change for the worse if the trees continue to grow and choke the trail further.
-However, you're in a canyon, so it would be really hard to actually get "lost."
+However, you're in a canyon, so it would be tough to get "lost."

 Assuming that you're doing this as a backpacking trip, there are two logical options for camping: (1) camp in the canyon near the creek -- taking care to honor Forest Service regulations regarding minimum campsite distance from the creek -- or (2) hike up to the East Rim and camp up on the top.
 I recommend that you set up camp in the canyon near the creek, grab a flashlight, hike up to the East Rim, enjoy the changing colors of the countryside as the sun sets, and then hike back down to camp in twilight.
 Notably, the East Rim faces east, so sunset will probably pale in comparison to the sunrise.